Moving your stem cell therapy from research to the clinic and beyond

-Advancements in stem cell therapy continue to shed light on how stem cells may be used in various clinical applications, which include cell replacement therapies, immunomodulatory therapies, and many others.
-Whether you’re developing an induced pluripotent stem cell therapy or adult stem cell therapy, Thermo Fisher Scientific has the solutions to advance your research to the clinic and beyond.
-Advancing your stem cell therapy research to clinical treatment requires careful material selection because the quality of starting materials significantly impacts the properties of your final stem cell therapy product.
-We offer high-quality products for a variety of stem cell types.
+Advancements in stem cell research continue to shed light on the potential for how stem cells can be used for various clinical applications, including cell replacement therapies, immunomodulatory therapies, and many others.
+Whether you are developing an induced pluripotent stem cell (iPSC) based therapy or adult stem cell therapy, Thermo Fisher Scientific has the solutions to advance your research to the clinic and beyond.
+Advancing your stem cell therapy to the clinic requires careful raw material selection because the starting materials can significantly impact the properties of your final stem cell therapy product.
+We offer high-quality stem cell reagents, media, and solutions for a variety of applications.

 iPSC workflow from isolation to characterization